Meet Our Current Teachers

 Seth Holzman (BA Music, Syracuse University) has been playing harmonica since 1965 and teaching adult harmonica classes since 1975.
 Seth was inspired to play by (and eventually studied with) the great blues harmonica player Sonny Terry.
 Seth has played professionally since 1972 and has performed with Muddy Waters, Koko Taylor, Dave “Honeyboy” Edwards, Ronnie Earl, Roomful of Blues, Magic Slim & The Teardrops and many others.
 He currently plays with Stevie and the Bluescasters (and occasionally with other musicians).

-Gabriella Ibieta holds a PhD in Comparative Literature from the City University of New York and was Associate Professor of English at Drexel U for over thirty years.
-Among the courses she has taught, her favorites are: Leaving Home: Migration and Displacement, Mural Arts Philadelphia, and Memorable Memoirs.
-She’s co-editor of Inventing America: Readings in Identity and Culture, and editor of Latin American Writers: 30 Stories, both from St. Martin’s Press.
-Gabriella is delighted to share her passion for reading, researching, and discussing literature and the arts with the MALT community.
+Gabriella Ibieta holds a PhD in Comparative Literature from the City University of New York and was Associate Professor of English at Drexel University for over thirty years.
+Of the many courses she created and taught, her favorites are: Caribbean Literature and Culture; Transnational Women Writers; Mural Arts Philadelphia; and Stories of Migration and Displacement.
+Her articles and essays have been published in academic books and journals, and she’s presently working on a personal history of her Spanish and Cuban family.
+She started MALT’s Book Club in 2022 and is delighted to share her passion for reading, researching, and discussing literature with the community.

 Jacqueline Jonas is a storyteller, seamstress and cooking coach.
 Through her work as The Kitchen Doula, she seeks to empower everyone to cook well and often.
 To find out more see her website jackiejonas.com.